-A remote-control terminal developed by the information technology venture developed the Mobility-Cloud Connecting System, is installed in users' cars.
-If the user fails to keep up with repayments, the engine is disabled at a time when it is not running.
+A remote-control terminal developed by the information technology venture, named MCCS, short for Mobility-Cloud Connecting System, is installed in users' cars and track their payments.
+If a user fails to keep up with payments, the car's engine is disabled at a time when it is not running.

 Japan's SBI Sumishin Net Bank uses the MCCS for its auto loans.
 It is also used to lease about 300 three-wheeled taxis in the Philippines.
 The lenders say there have been no bad debts so far and Global Mobility plans to expand the service to four-wheeled cars overseas.

-Shaped like a slightly thicker version of a smartphone, the MCCS can be operated via low-speed mobile phone networks and uses GPS navigation to locate each vehicle.
-Linked with a vehicle's engine, it can disable the engine wirelessly and turn it back on once a payment has been confirmed.
+Shaped like a thicker version of a smartphone, the MCCS can be operated via low-speed mobile telephone communication networks and uses GPS navigation to locate each vehicle.
+Linked with a vehicle's engine, it can disable the engine wirelessly -- and also turn it back on once a payment has been confirmed.
 Trying to forcibly remove the device also results in the engine being disabled.
 The effectiveness of the service was confirmed in a verification test that began last summer.

-NEW MARKETS By April, it will also become available in Thailand and Indonesia, having gone through local verification tests last year.
-The service will not only be available in Bangkok and Jakarta, but also other cities and rural areas.
+By April, it will also become available in Thailand and Indonesia, having gone through local verification tests last year.
+The service will not only reach Bangkok and Jakarta but also other cities and rural areas.
 It will cover new and used cars as well as farm and construction equipment.
-The two countries' emerging middle-class are expected to be the main customers.
+Middle-class consumers in the two countries are expected to be the service's main customers.

-While Global Mobility owns the cars it provides customers in the Philippines, it will not do so in Thailand and Indonesia it plans to only offer the remote-control service.
+While Global Mobility owns cars that it provides to customers in the Philippines, it will not do so in Thailand and Indonesia.
+Instead, it will only offer, in principle, the remote-control service.

-The three-wheeled taxi business in the Philippines charges users around $35 a month, but rates for Thailand and Indonesia have not been disclosed.
+Rates for Thailand and Indonesia have not been disclosed.
+The service's three-wheeled taxi business in the Philippines charges users around $35 a month.

-By teaming up with power companies and telecommunications providers, the service will allow users to pay their monthly bills at the cashier windows where they pay their utility bills -- the same method used in the Philippines.
+By teaming up with electric companies and telecommunications providers, the service will allow users to pay their monthly bills at the cashier's windows where they pay their utility bills -- the same method used in the Philippines.

-For consumers who would not otherwise qualify for loans, the benefits of being able to purchase a car with the system are enormous.
-According to Global Mobility, 26 million credit checks a year result in car-loan applications being turned down in Southeast Asia and India -- four times the number that are approved, and five times the number of new cars sold in Japan in 2016.
+For consumers who would not otherwise qualify for loans, the benefits of being able to possess a car by using IT are enormous.
+According to Global Mobility, 26 million credit checks a year result in car-loan applicants being turned down in Southeast Asian nations and India.
+That is four times the number that are approved, and five times the number of new cars sold in Japan in 2016.

 Global Mobility wants to absorb some of this demand by increasing the number of cars provided through the service to 100,000 vehicles by the year ending March 2020.